Taushani family: Abdullah Pasha

 mbyti Lebrit ne Shkumbi (Dokumentet Historike te Lef Nosit, Albanian State Archive, Fondi 32, Dossier 47, pages 10–35).

-After Ali Pasha's murder, the pro-Sultan fractions in Albania (including the Bushati family of Shkodra), set on fire Abadullah Pasha's saraye (palace).
+After Ali Pasha's murder, the pro-Sultan fractions in Albania (including the Bushati family of Shkodër), set on fire Abadullah Pasha's saraye (palace).

 Mehmet Pashë Taushani

 Appointed Pasha of the City of Elbasan after the death of his uncle, Abdullah Pasha.
-According to Prof. Staver Naçi, after the occupation of Tirana, Durres, and Kruja, the Pasha of Shkodra sent a letter to the paria (nobility) of the City of Elbasan asking them to surrender peacefully and to remove from power the allies of Ali Pasha Tepelena.
-Once the "paria" learned that Mustafa Pashe of Shkodra (Bushati), was on his way to invade Elbasan, they assembled and elected Mehmet Pasha Taushani (nephew of Abdullah Pashë Taushani from his father's side, and Abaz Pashë Dibra from mother's side) to lead the fight against the advancing troops.
+According to Prof. Staver Naçi, after the occupation of Tirana, Durrës, and Krujë, the Pasha of Shkodër sent a letter to the paria (nobility) of the City of Elbasan asking them to surrender peacefully and to remove from power the allies of Ali Pasha Tepelena.
+Once the "paria" learned that Mustafa Pashe of Shkodër (Bushati), was on his way to invade Elbasan, they assembled and elected Mehmet Pasha Taushani (nephew of Abdullah Pashë Taushani from his father's side, and Abaz Pashë Dibra from mother's side) to lead the fight against the advancing troops.